 “Well, there’s a difference, isn’t there?
 I said in love, that’s the falling, you know, the butterflies.
 People fall in and out of love all the time.
 We’re not talking about real “love” here.
 I mean, that’s for, like... married people.
 The ones that grow old and ugly and yet still smile when they wake up next to each other even though the other person’s breath smells like a dead racoon...”
-I let out another incredulous laugh, while my hands moved about frantically.
-I folded them together and put them in my lap gently, trying to calm down before I looked up at Rose.
+I let out another incredulous laugh, while my hands move about frantically.
+I fold them together and put them in my lap gently, trying to calm down before I look up at Rose.

 ...and WHAM!
 The smell of a dead racoon.
 Lovely.